Skip to content

 Use explicit skill invocation:

-"Use the azure-diagrams skill to create a diagram"
+"Use the drawio skill to create a diagram"

 Check skill triggers in SKILL.md: